 The recovery curriculum project

-Following the coronavirus pandemic, we are working hard on a ‘recovery curriculum’.
-We feel that it is important to consider the impact of the lockdown and school closure on the mental health and wellbeing of of our children and how we can help them to resume a normal (or new normal) life, with a focus on developing coping strategies.
+Following the coronavirus pandemic, we have been working hard on a ‘recovery curriculum’.
+We felt that it was important to consider the impact of the lockdown and school closure on the mental health and wellbeing of of our children and how we can help them to resume a normal (or new normal) life, with a focus on developing coping strategies.

-We have already completed a number of tasks since September and we aim to continue this work through the academic year.
-All of the children have created a happiness box which contains objects which make them happy.
-These boxes can be used to bring comfort when the need arises.
-They have also coloured rainbows to show respect and give thanks to NHS staff and key workers, who have helped us during the pandemic.
+We completed a number of tasks throughout the last academic year including children creating a happiness box which contains objects which make them happy.
 The children have also planted bulbs which help them to look forward positively to the future.

 We continue to support children with their mental health when working at home due to isolation, signposting resources such as mindfulness activities and having regular contact with school staff.